pukhraj1002/FarmEasy/Contributing.md

-# Contributing to FarmEasy
+# Contributing to कृषिCare

-We appreciate your interest in contributing to FarmEasy!
+We appreciate your interest in contributing to कृषिCare!
 This document outlines the steps and guidelines for contributing to this project.
 By following these steps, you can ensure your contribution is smoothly integrated into the project.

 ## Table of Contents